starlinglab/authenticated-attributes/docs/lib.md

 If the given attribute doesn't exist an array will be created.

-If a non-array object is already stored under the given attribute an error will be thrown.
+If a non-array object is already stored under the given attribute a NotArrayError will be thrown.

 The new value of the array is returned.